-Invitation Homes complies with the anticorruption laws of the jurisdictions in which the company does business.
+Invitation Homes complies with the anti-corruption laws of the jurisdictions in which we do business.
 Associates and directors may not directly or indirectly offer or give anything of value to any government official, including employees of state-owned enterprises, for the purpose of influencing any act or decision in order to assist Invitation Homes in obtaining or retaining business or to direct business to anyone.
 Company personnel should ascertain that any agents or independent contractors which are engaged to conduct business on behalf of Invitation Homes are reputable and that they also will comply with these requirements.

-The Invitation Homes Code of Business Conduct and Ethics specifically prohibits any conduct in violation of the Foreign Corrupt Practices Act, which prohibits any person from giving, offering, promising to pay, or authorizing the giving or payment of money or other things of value to any foreign government official for the purpose of obtaining or retaining business for any person, or directing business to any person, or for securing any improper benefit.
+Our Code of Business Conduct and Ethics (the “Code”) specifically prohibits any conduct in violation of the Foreign Corrupt Practices Act, which prohibits any person from giving, offering, promising to pay, or authorizing the giving or payment of money or other things of value to any foreign government official for the purpose of obtaining or retaining business for any person, or directing business to any person, or for securing any improper benefit.

 Our policy is to procure goods and services and provide services on an impartial and objective basis, free from outside influence.
 Associates and directors may not: